On 14th February 1968, the first meeting of the Holmer Green Sports Association was held under the Chairmanship of Keith

 In 2008, the HGSA 40th anniversary, a major contribution of time, money and skill from the members saw the refurbishment of the Members Bar and the creation of the Patio Terrace which carries on the traditions of the development of the HGSA.

 Now we are over 50 years old, we have further plans to improve and develop the facilities we can offer.
 We would really like to be able to re-surface our car park as it is now showing vast signs of wear.
 However, this will be very costly to achieve and so we hope that we can get the local community involved in assisting us to achieve this goal.
-We also want to refurbish the changing room facilities.
+We also want to refurbish the changing room facilities, which will take place during 2022.